gem-coop/governance/Gem.coop-Governance.md

 1. A member of the PLC must only be removed from the PLC by a special resolution of the membership.

 1. All members of the PLC will be “billing managers” and "moderators" of the GitHub organisation and any related resources (e.g. Bundler Slack where possible).

-1. One member of the PLC other than the PL will have an `Owner` role in the GitHub organization and any related resources as a backup to increase the bus factor in event of the PL being incapacitated.
-The PLC will choose this person, with preference given to any PLC members who are current Gem.coop maintainers.
-If no PLC members are Gem.coop maintainers, any PLC member qualifies for the `Owner` role.

 ## 5. Meetings of the Project Leadership Committee